 Poblano and Corn Queso

 • Salt and pepper to taste

-Add the onion and cook for ~2 minutes until it starts to soften.
+Add the diced onion and cook for approximately 2 minutes or until the onion becomes soft.

-Add the garlic and diced poblano; Cook for another ~2 minutes.
+Add the garlic and diced roasted poblano; cook for an additional 2 minutes, stirring occasionally.

+Poblano and Corn Queso